analogdevicesinc/doctools/docs/cli.rst

   If the repository is already present, this option has no effect.
 * ``extra``: Do steps that require extra software, for example, some vendor SDK.

-The option ``extensions`` allow to append extra Sphinx extensions, beyond the automatically imported from the sourced documentations.
+The option ``extensions`` allow appending extra Sphinx extensions, beyond the automatically imported from the sourced documentations.

 Just like :ref:`serve`, Custom doc also has :ref:`serve lfs`.